Table of Contents

 Introduction

 Today, only after 10 years or so, the scene has changed drastically, and for the better.
 Literally, a student who has been learning deep learning for only a few weeks can train a neural network model within 20 lines of code.
 And not just off-the-shelf training on benchmark datasets.
 We are talking about training on custom datasets with some of the best models out there.
 Not believing it?
-Well, this is exactly what we are going to do in this post with Custom Object Detection Training using YOLOV5.
+Well, this is exactly what we will do in this post with Custom Object Detection Training using YOLOV5.

 We will cover the following points in this blog post: